 Stem Cell Biology and Technology

-Chris Amemiya, PhD (Biology; Genetics Program at Benaroya Research)
+Chris Amemiya, PhD (Biology; Genetics Program at Benaroya Research Institute)

 Dr. Amemiya is a developmental geneticist, who uses comparative genomics approaches to study evolutionary and developmental aspects of the vertebrate adaptive immune system and the development of morphological structures.
 The lab is actively utilizing and is involved in construction and utilization of bacterial artificial chromosome (BAC) reagents and developing ways in which to employ BACs for functional biology and for making inferences relevant to human medicine.